-Medic-X for all Airmen Medics
+MEDIC-X for all Airmen Medics

+Air Combat Command began MEDIC-X training July 1, 2023, divided into four quarters over a year, with 13 essential skills taught during each quarter.

+“The goal of MEDIC-X is to enhance,” said Col. Tracey Sapp, Chief, Clinical Operations, Air Combat Command Surgeon General’s Office.
+“The medical providers and nursing services is a small asset with very limited numbers, so the program extends our hand in the ability to provide safe care to wounded and ill people and improve patient outcomes in contested environments.”

-Members of the Education and Training unit at the 633rd Medical Group participate in Medic-X training at Joint Base Langley-Eustis on Aug.
-8, 2024.
-Medic-X training consists of Airmen learning skills like assessment of pain levels, principles of infection control and use of personal protective equipment.
+Airmen learn skills like assessment of pain levels, principles of infection control, and use of personal protective equipment.

+“Classes include intravenous fluid management, pump management and measuring intake and output of fluids,” said Sapp.
+“The medics also learn to assist and perform spinal immobilization, dressing changes, on and off-loading of fixed wing aircraft, oxygen therapy, and checking vital signs like blood pressure, heart rate, and respirations.”

+When the training is completed, the MEDIC-X toolbox will serve as a repository within the AFMS knowledge exchange, accessible to trainees.
+This includes videos, hands-on training and a complete final skills assessment.

 |Date Taken: